openvinotoolkit/training_extensions/docs/source/guide/get_started/introduction.rst

 **OpenVINO™ Training Extensions** is a low-code transfer learning framework for Computer Vision.

-With the simple CLI commands of the framework, users can train, infer, optimize and deploy models simply and fast even with low expertise in the deep learning field.
+Using the simple CLI commands of the framework, users can train, infer, optimize and deploy models simply and fast even with low expertise in the deep learning field.
 OpenVINO™ Training Extensions offers diverse combinations of model architectures, learning methods, and task types based on `PyTorch <https://pytorch.org/>`_ and `OpenVINO™ toolkit <https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html>`_.

 OpenVINO™ Training Extensions provides a **“model template”** for every supported task type, which consolidates necessary information to build a model.
 Model templates are validated on various datasets and serve one-stop shop for obtaining the best models in general.
 If you are an experienced user, you can configure your own model based on `torchvision <https://pytorch.org/vision/stable/index.html>`_, `pytorchcv <https://github.com/osmr/imgclsmob>`_, `mmcv <https://github.com/open-mmlab/mmcv>`_ and `OpenVINO Model Zoo (OMZ) <https://github.com/openvinotoolkit/open_model_zoo>`_ frameworks.